zowe/docs-site/docs/user-guide/cli-usingcli.md

   - Convert lowercase letters in arguments/options to uppercase letters
   - Convert hyphens in arguments/options to underscores

-**Tip:** See your operating system documentation for how to set and get environment variables.
+**Tip:**  See your operating system documentation for information about how to set and get environment variables.
 The procedure for setting environment variables varies between Windows, Mac, and various versions of Linux operating systems.

 **Examples:**